 The Corporation may be dissolved upon the vote of two-thirds of the Board of Directors and two-thirds of the members entitled to vote in accordance with the Act.
 In the event that the Corporation is dissolved for any reason, all liabilities of the Corporation shall be paid, satisfied and discharged, or adequate provision shall be made thereof.
 All remaining assets shall be disbursed to one or more 501(C)(6) or 501(C)(3) organizations with a preference to a 501(C)(6) or 501(C)(3) organization that will promote the exchange of ideas and developments in the fluid power industry and promote higher business standards and better business methods by the fluid power industry.
 The allocation of funds available for distribution following dissolution of the Corporation may not be altered without approval of two-thirds of the members entitled to vote.

 Adopted 6/82

 Amended 4/85

 Amended 3/86

 Amended 3/88

 Amended 3/90

 Amended 9/96

 Amended 11/98

 Amended 10/01

 Amended 4/04

+Amended 2/18

 END OF BYLAWS